The Jungle Book (2016 film): Plot

-Bagheera eventually finds Mowgli and Baloo and is shocked that Mowgli has not joined the humans as he had agreed, but Baloo calms him down and persuades both of them to sleep on it.
-During the night, Mowgli finds a herd of elephants gathered around a ditch and uses vines to save their baby.
-Although Baloo and Bagheera are impressed, Baloo realizes that he cannot guarantee Mowgli's safety after learning that he is being hunted by Shere Khan.
-Baloo agrees to push Mowgli away to get him to continue onward to the man village.
+Bagheera eventually finds Mowgli and Baloo and is incensed that Mowgli has not joined the humans, but Baloo calms him down and persuades both of them to sleep on it.
+During the night, Mowgli finds the herd of elephants gathered around a ditch and uses vines to save their baby.
+Baloo realizes that he cannot guarantee Mowgli's safety after learning that he is being hunted by Shere Khan and agrees to drive Mowgli away to get him to continue onward to the man village.

-Mowgli is kidnapped by a gang of monkeys known as the "Bandar-log", who present him to their leader, a deranged Gigantopithecus named King Louie.
-Assuming that all humans can make "the red flower" (fire), King Louie offers Mowgli protection from Shere Khan in exchange for it.
+Mowgli is kidnapped by a gang of monkeys known as the Bandar-log, who take him to their leader, a deranged Gigantopithecus named King Louie.
+Assuming that all humans can make fire, Louie offers Mowgli protection from Shere Khan in exchange for it.
 Baloo distracts King Louie while Bagheera tries to sneak Mowgli out, but their ruse is uncovered.
-As King Louie chases Mowgli through his temple, he informs Mowgli of Akela's death, but Mowgli doesn't believe him.
-King Louie's rampage eventually causes his temple to collapse on top of him.
-Bagheera and Baloo confess the truth to Mowgli about Akela.
+Louie chases Mowgli through his temple and informs Mowgli of Akela's death.
+Louie's rampage eventually causes his temple to collapse on top of him.

-Furious that Baloo and Bagheera neglected to tell him about Akela's death, Mowgli goes to confront Shere Khan.
-He steals a lit torch from the man village and heads back to the jungle, accidentally starting a wildfire in the process.
-He confronts Shere Khan, who claims that Mowgli has made himself the enemy of the jungle by causing the wildfire.
-Seeing the wolves' fear of him, Mowgli throws the torch into a river in rage, restoring their trust in him.
+Furious that his friends neglected to tell him about Akela's death, Mowgli goes to confront Shere Khan himself.
+He steals a torch from the man-village and heads back to the jungle, inadvertently starting a wildfire in the process.
+Shere Khan claims that Mowgli has made himself the enemy by causing the fire.
+Seeing the wolves' fear of him, Mowgli throws the torch into a river.
 Baloo, Bagheera, and the wolf pack hold off Shere Khan when he attacks, giving Mowgli enough time to flee into the burning jungle.
-Shere Khan defeats all of them single-handedly and goes after Mowgli, who lures Shere Khan up a dead tree and onto a branch, which breaks under his weight, and Shere Khan falls into the fire to his death.
+Shere Khan overpowers all of them single-handedly and goes after Mowgli, who lures Shere Khan up a dead tree and onto a branch, which breaks under his weight, and Shere Khan falls into the fire to his death.
 Mowgli then directs the elephants to divert the river and put out the fire.

-In the aftermath, Raksha becomes the new leader of the wolf pack.
-Mowgli decides to utilize his equipment and tricks for his own use, calling with Baloo, and Bagheera.
+In the aftermath, Mowgli decides to stay in the jungle and utilize his equipment and tricks for his own use, under the guardianship of Baloo and Bagheera.